KennedyNjuguna/sample-web-app/README.md

 This is a simple web application with basic HTML, CSS, and JavaScript.

 ## Project Structure
-sample_web_app/
+sample-web-app/
 ├── index.html
+├── style.css
-├── README.md
+├── script.js
 ├── SAMPLE-WEB-APP
 ├── SAMPLE-WEB-APP.pub
-├── script.js
-└── style.css

 ### Files